jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (c) 2 or more persons carrying on a taxable activity in partnership control all of them,—

 ### 55B Supplier group and issuing member
-(1) Members of a group of 2 or more registered persons (the supplier group), each of which is not a member of the same GST group as another member of the supplier group and meets the requirements of subsection (2), may enter an agreement under which a single member (the issuing member) issues under section 19J the taxable supply information and supply correction information for each supply of goods and services made, other than under section 5(2), by a member of the supplier group (the supplying member).
+(1) Members of a group of 2 or more registered persons (the supplier group), each of which is not a member of the same GST group as another member of the supplier group and meets the requirements of subsection (2), may enter an agreement under which a single member (the issuing member) issues under section 19J the taxable supply information and supply correction information for agreed taxable supplies of goods and services made, other than under section 5(2), by a member of the supplier group (the supplying member).
 (2) The requirements of this subsection are met if— (a) the members of the supplier group agree that—
-    (i) the issuing member must issue taxable supply information and supply correction information for each supply by a supplying member; and
+    (i) the issuing member must issue taxable supply information and supply correction information for agreed taxable supplies by a supplying member; and
-    (ii) each member of the supplier group other than the issuing member must not issue taxable supply information and supply correction information for a supply by the member; and
+    (ii) each member of the supplier group other than the issuing member must not issue taxable supply information and supply correction information for a supply when the members of the supplier group have agreed that the information will be provided by the issuing member; and
   (b) the agreement includes the name, address, and registration number of each member of the supplier group; and (c) if the terms of the agreement differ from normal commercial terms agreed earlier between the members of the supplier group, each member of the supplier group records the circumstances taken into account by the member in entering the agreement; and
   (d) The Commissioner has not invalidated the agreement because the Commissioner considers that the members of the supplier group have failed to satisfy the requirements of the agreement and this section.